matmoroz/elixir-blog/data/blog/day1-elixir-new-datatype.md

 iex> is_atom(nil)
 true
 ```
-Aliases which start with an upper case are also atoms:
+Aliases which start with an upper case are also atoms.
+I still don't understand the reason how is it used, but I hope that I'll solve it soon.
 ```elixir
 iex> is_atom(Test)
 true